cdapio/coopr/coopr-docs/docs/source/guide/quickstart/index.rst

     :alt: Tenant management screen
     :figclass: align-center

 Workers are provided by provisioners.
-If your system is using all it's workers, additional provisioners must be added to the system in order to support additional tenants.
+If your system is using all its workers, additional provisioners must be added to the system in order to support additional tenants.
 With a clean install, only the the superadmin's tenant will exist, and no workers will be assigned to any tenant.
 In order to create a cluster, we must assign some workers to the superadmin tenant.
 To do this, we must edit the superadmin tenant by clicking on it, which will bring you to the edit tenant screen.